gauravwadhwa222/gaurav-wadhwa-fliplet-engineering-manager-test/ai-prompts.md

 - Proper validation message

 ***
-- Prompt 7:
+**- Prompt 7:**
 "Please add more test cases for concurrent requests, sliding window behaviour and burst handling(rapid bursts of multiple requests)."

 Cusror made more changes to the test file. and the tests ran successsfully.

 ***
-- Prompt 8:
+**- Prompt 8:**
 I wanted to make sure that all tests are now working fine, so, I asked cursor: "Can you please run all 7 tests once again?"
 Cursor ran all tests successfully:

 Test 1: Basic Rate Limiting
-✅ All 5 requests successful
+- All 5 requests successful
-✅ Rate limit counter decreased correctly (99 → 95)
+- Rate limit counter decreased correctly (99 → 95)
-✅ No rate limiting occurred
+- No rate limiting occurred

 Test 2: Rate Limit Exceeded
-✅ First 100 requests successful
+- First 100 requests successful
-✅ Requests 101-105 properly rate limited
+- Requests 101-105 properly rate limited
-✅ Correct error messages with retry information
+- Correct error messages with retry information
-✅ Counter decreased from 99 → 0 correctly
+- Counter decreased from 99 → 0 correctly

 Test 3: Different Tenants
-✅ All 5 requests successful
+- All 5 requests successful
-✅ Independent limit from other tenants (started at 99) ✅ No rate limiting occurred
+- Independent limit from other tenants (started at 99)
+- No rate limiting occurred

 Test 4: Missing Tenant ID
-✅ Request properly rejected
+- Request properly rejected
-✅ Clear error message provided
+- Clear error message provided
-✅ Proper validation message
+- Proper validation message

 Test 5: Concurrent Requests
-✅ All 50 concurrent requests successful
+- All 50 concurrent requests successful
-✅ Rate limit counter decreased consistently
+- Rate limit counter decreased consistently
-✅ No race conditions observed
+- No race conditions observed
-✅ Proper handling of simultaneous requests
+- Proper handling of simultaneous requests

 Test 6: Sliding Window Behavior
-✅ Batch 1: All 40 requests successful
+- Batch 1: All 40 requests successful
-✅ Batch 2: All 40 requests successful
+- Batch 2: All 40 requests successful
-✅ Batch 3: First 20 requests successful, then rate limited ✅ Window properly slid between batches
+- Batch 3: First 20 requests successful, then rate limited
+- Window properly slid between batches
-✅ Rate limit properly enforced across window
+- Rate limit properly enforced across window

 Test 7: Burst Handling
 First Burst:
-✅ All 60 requests successful
+- All 60 requests successful
-✅ Counter decreased from 99 → 40
+- Counter decreased from 99 → 40
 Second Burst (1 second later):
-✅ First 40 requests successful
+- First 40 requests successful
-✅ Remaining 20 properly rate limited
+- Remaining 20 properly rate limited
-✅ Proper error messages with retry information
+- Proper error messages with retry information

 ****
-- Prompt 8:
+**- Prompt 9:**
 I shared Task 3 - "Vue.js Drag and Drop Component" requirements (from readme) and suggestions from Claude regarding requirements and implementation of Task 2, and asked cursor AI to verify the suggestions given by Claude and then implement the changes required for the Task 2.
 Prompt: "Here is the Task: <Copy Paste Task 3 requirements from Readme>.
 Here is the suggestion from Claude: <Copy Paste Task 3 suggestions by Claude>.